Skip to main content

 Remote tutoring basics

 To tutor remotely with Whizzimo, you’ll use a platform that combines screen sharing, audio, video, and mouse control.
 Zoom is an excellent choice for managing these tools in one place.
+This is how you will see, hear, and interact with items on the screen.
 While Whizzimo isn’t partnered with Zoom, it is a reliable option for interactive tutoring.

 🔔All participants should use either a Windows or Apple computer for sessions.